NG-NEST/ng-nest/lib/ng-nest/ui/tooltip/docs/readme.en_US.md

 ---
-label: 'Tooltip 文字提示'
+label: 'Tooltip'
 category: 'Feedback'
 ---

-# Tooltip 文字提示
+# Tooltip

-常用于展示鼠标 hover 时的提示信息。
+It is often used to display a prompt message for the hover mouse.

 ## Used alone